Oyun-Teknolojileri/ToolKit/README.md

 There is no windows dependency.
 It can be built on linux and mac however my main focus is windows and web for know.

 ## Dependencies
-- lodepng - Zlib (Deprecated - will be replaced with stb_image.h)
 - stb_image - MIT
 - SDL 2.0 - Zlib
 - rapidxml - MIT